 Question: Will DVR pay for job development and placement hire fees when a provider places an individual in their own place of employment or contracted site they are operating?
 Where they are the employer of record?

-Response: The service provider will not receive payment for a hire if they are the employer of record and/or place consumer in their own place of business.
-A DVR Consumer may be hired to work for an existing provider but full disclosure and consultation must be made to DVR by the provider and prior to the offer of employment.
-There should be discussion about how the issue of a current consumer performing work for a DVR service provider will be handled due to possible ethical boundary and role issues that may be at play.
+Response: The DVR Service Provider will not receive payment for a hire if they are the employer of record and/or place consumer in their own place of business.
+Although this is not a preferred practice, a DVR Consumer may still be hired to work for an existing DVR Service Provider, but prior to application or interview at a DVR Service Provider business, full disclosure and consultation must be made to the DVR consumer and DVR by the DVR Service Provider.
+There should be discussion about how the issue of a current consumer performing work for a DVR Service Provider will be handled due to possible ethical boundary and role issues that may be at play.